OpenSDP/college-going-r/docs/college_going_persistence.md

 </div>
 </div>

+### Objective

+In this guide you will be able to visualize the share of students who enroll and then persist into a second year of college based on high school, college type, and top-enrolling colleges.

 ### Using this Guide

 The College-Going Pathways series is a set of guides, code, and sample data about